Optical Integration on PCBs: A Look at the Advancements

 Manufacturers have been successful in developing optical backplane connectors and included a technique to align small waveguides to onboard transceivers.
-The future challenge is to develop on-board waveguides so that performance is guaranteed even if there are tight bends in the board.
+The future challenge is to develop onboard waveguides so that performance is guaranteed even if there are tight bends in the board.

 Manufacturing Optical PCBs

-Engineers use photolithography and film processing techniques to fabricate the flexible optical waveguides that will be able to move light around components onboard.
+Engineers use photolithography and film processing techniques to fabricate flexible optical waveguides that will be able to move light around components onboard.
 According to technical information available, waveguides in the build will need walls at least 100 µm thick, and a bend radius less than 5 mm.
 These dimensions would allow designers to place the waveguide within connectors.
 This will also let light travel between a line-card and a backplane, without the necessity to convert it to an electrical signal.

 PCB Manufacturers usually follow two different techniques when constructing the waveguides—non-contact mask lithography and direct laser writing.
 In non-contact mask lithography, spin coating applies the material to the substrate.
 However, as this process is more applicable to semiconductor manufacturing, lithography is better suited for small areas, and cannot be scaled up to handle large areas.
 Engineers use a process of draw-down coating for large areas, along with a doctor blade.

 However, engineers faced two problems with the above process.
 One, the waveguide material would curl up, requiring 170 g of force to flatten.
 Second, there was the difficulty of the waveguide adhering to the substrate.
-Adhesion to the substrate is important so the waveguide would not crack during mechanical process such as cutting the wafer or the substrate board.
+Adhesion to the substrate is important so the waveguide would not crack during mechanical processes such as cutting the wafer or the substrate board.

 It is important to have waveguides that do not attenuate the light too much as it travels through.
-Optical power measurements made with laser diodes as a source and a photo detector as the receiver indicate onboard waveguides introduce optical losses ranging from 0.046-0.050 dB/cm, even when the waveguides were bent to form two or three loops.
+Optical power measurements made with laser diodes as a source and a photodetector as the receiver indicate onboard waveguides introduce optical losses ranging from 0.046-0.050 dB/cm, even when the waveguides were bent to form two or three loops.
 Some signal loss is customary from wall roughness within the waveguide as well.

 Optical Interconnects on PCBs

 Onboard optical interconnects on PCBs can handle very high data rates and offer larger numbers of data channels than other electrical interconnections do.
-Moreover, as optical signal transmission is impervious to electromagnetic interference or EMI, it is suitable for mixed signal systems such as data acquisition and signal processing where sensor applications need high accuracy of analog electronics.
+Moreover, as optical signal transmission is impervious to electromagnetic interference or EMI, it is suitable for mixed-signal systems such as data acquisition and signal processing where sensor applications need high accuracy of analog electronics.

-Main issues of using polymers are their thermal and mechanical stability against the process conditions during PCB fabrication.
-Additionally, close coupling tolerances and imperfect positioning of waveguides within the PCB, mounting coupling elements often require active alignment.
+The main issues of using polymers are their thermal and mechanical stability against the process conditions during PCB fabrication.
+Additionally, with close coupling tolerances and imperfect positioning of waveguides within the PCB, mounting coupling elements often require active alignment.
 Engineers circumvent such problems in an optical PCB by using standard multimode glass fibers integrated within the layer stack.
 As glass fibers are highly stable both thermally as well as mechanically, PCB manufacturers can easily follow their proven processing steps for embedding the fibers into multilayer PCBs.